denoland/std/prompts/2024-12-15-AI-OVERLORD/2024-12-15-AI-OVERLORD.md

 For each task, provide an estimate of either the time required if done fully by AI, or the number of AI tokens required.
 These estimates can be approximate and can be refined as more data arrives.
+If you cannot give an estimate, ask the user.

 ### Continuous Updates & Integration of New Data: